pacciu/salestaxes/README.md

 (including tax), finishing with the total cost of the items, and the total amounts of sales taxes paid.
 The rounding rules for sales tax are that for a tax rate of n%, a shelf price of p contains (np/100 rounded up to the nearest 0.05) amount of sales tax.

+This application builds a receipt details with shopping baskets respecting the above contraints.

 # salestaxes test file
 [Test file](src/test/java/com/lastminute/marcoluly/SalestaxesApplicationTests.java) has 3 happy tests having differents shopping baskets with: